Sign in

 Thank you for taking the time to contact Expedia regarding an issue from our customer.
 We appreciate the Revdex.com (“Revdex.com”) allowing us time to address the comments and concerns brought to our attention.

-Expedia is responding to the consumer complaint from Ms. *** (Revdex.com case number ***) regarding a flight reservation.
+Expedia is responding to the consumer complaint from Mr. *** (Revdex.com case number ***) regarding a flight reservation.

-Our records show on March 12, 2020, Ms. or an authorized Expedia account user self-booked a flight reservation on Expedia’s website under itinerary ***.
-Travel was with *** and *** Airlines, traveling from Copenhagen, Denmark to Boston, MA USA departing on March 13, 2020, for a total of $1018.74.
-We understand Ms. is requesting that Expedia refund the reservation based on her inability to void/cancel the trip related to the Coronavirus travel disruptions.
+Our records show on January 22, 2020, Mr. or an authorized Expedia account user self-booked a flight reservation on Expedia Mobile App under itinerary ***.
+Travel was with *** Airlines, traveling from New York, NY USA to Cairo, Egypt departing on April 8, 2020 and returning on April 18, 2020, for a total of $2,508.25.
+We understand Mr. is seeking compensation from Expedia due to an airline schedule change which altered his trip, related to the Coronavirus pandemic.

-Additionally, Ms. agreed to Expedia’s Terms of Use, which expressly states:
+Additionally, Mr. agreed to Expedia Terms of Use, which expressly states:

 The carriers, hotels and other suppliers providing travel or other services on this Website are independent contractors and not agents or employees of the Expedia Companies or the Expedia Partners.
 The Expedia Companies and the Expedia Partners are not liable for the acts, errors, omissions, representations, warranties, breaches or negligence of any such suppliers or for any personal injuries, death, property damage, or other damages or expenses resulting there from.
 The Expedia Companies and the Expedia Partners have no liability and will make no refund in the event of any delay, cancellation, overbooking, strike, force majeure or other causes beyond their direct control, and they have no responsibility for any additional expenses, omissions, delays, re-routing or acts of any government or authority.

-Upon further review, on July 28, 2020, we processed a refund of $1018.74 on behalf of Ms..
+Upon further review, on June 20, 2020, we processed the *** Airlines refund request on behalf of Mr..
 The Coronavirus pandemic has created numerous requests for a refund which has added to the timeframe.
-The refund will post back to the customer’s original form of payment and it may take up 30 days for Ms. to receive the refund, depending on her financial institution.
+The refund of $2,508.25, will post back to the customer’s original form of payment and it may take up to 10 weeks for Mr. to receive the refund.

 We thank you for allowing us the opportunity to address the issue that was brought to our attention.
 If you have any further questions or concerns regarding this matter, please feel free to contact us.Sincerely,Melanie ***Corporate Correspondence Team